This post includes affiliate links.

 So for the Purl stitch, the first row is the Tunisian Simple Crochet stitch as it counts as the foundation row, but then you start crocheting the second row using the Tunisian Purl Stitch.
 It works up pretty quick and is very easy.

-I hope that will help you learn this stitch very quickly and you can use it right away for some fun crochet projects.
+I hope that it will help you learn this stitch very quickly and you can use it right away for some fun crochet projects.

 Most Important Part of all: How to crochet the Tunisian PURL stitch